 Update the link

-What’s super cool about Spark Page is how easy it is to update a website you’ve created without worrying about the link changing.
-After you share your Page for the first time you can go back and make changes like adding an update or new information for families.
-Once you’ve made the edits and additions you can press the share button again and you’ll have the option to upload the link.
+What’s super cool about Spark Page is how easy it is to update a website you’ve created.
+You don’t have to worry about the link changing.
+After you share your Page for the first time you can go back and make changes.
+This include adding an update or new information for families.
+Once you’ve made the edits and additions you can press the share button again.
+Then you’ll have the option to update the link.

 If you decide to share photos of students or pictures of their work on your Spark Page, make sure your permissions are set.
 Some schools and districts have standard release forms they distribute to families at the beginning of the school year.
 You may want to explain to families at back-to-school night or a special assembly why you are interested in sharing student images online.